 You can visit our Post 16 Travel Support page for information on payments.

-Special Educational Needs Transport is currently provided to children below school age at the council’s discretion, and our current Special Educational Needs Transport Policy does not make any specific reference to children of this age.
+Special Educational Needs Transport is currently provided to children below school age at the council’s discretion.
+Our current Special Educational Needs Transport Policy does not make any specific reference to children of this age.

 This is currently under review.

 Assistance with travel may be provided to children who live less than the statutory walking distance from school if: